heungseok/TEDVIS/README.md

 # TEDVIS
-TED data visualization with association rules and Upset
+TED data visualization with association rules and Upset.